 Sport is conducted on campus, utilising SCAS facilities, and off-site with external providers in the local area.

 The school is based upon holistic development, and therefore the curriculum includes Physical Education and Sport.
 If for medical or other valid reasons, a student is unable to participate in sport, physical education or training on a particular day, the student must bring in a note signed by a parent/caregiver.
 Students should show this to their teacher before the lesson.
 It is not appropriate for parents/caregivers to permit for students to miss sport for unreasonable requests.

-The Iona Talented Achievers Program: Athletes is a multi-faceted sporting program available to students in Years 7 to 12, with the overall goal of inspiring young athletes to pursue excellence in their sport while maintaining their academic pursuits.
+The Athlete Development Program (ADP) is a multi-faceted sporting program available to students in Years 7 to 12, with the overall goal of inspiring young athletes to pursue excellence in their sport while maintaining their academic pursuits.

 The program aims to provide extra support for our aspiring and elite athletes and provide a platform for all students, helping them improve and pursue excellence in their sport, no matter their ability or representative level.
 The ADP also promotes a holistic approach to sport, fitness, exercise, health and wellbeing throughout the School community.
 Contact the Sports Department for more information.